boba2fett/b2fShell/README.md

 ## Changelog

-* **2020-06-05:** Added Log feature, specify the LOGURL to the location of b2fshell_log.php and have fun
+* **2020-06-05:** Added Log feature, specify the LOGURL to the location of pnySh_log.php and have fun